diethardsteiner/diethardsteiner.github.io/_posts/2018-02-11-Webspoon-Kubernates-Part-2.md

 published: false
 ---

-Pentaho Data Integration: Deploying Webspoon with Kubernetes on Google Cloud Platform (Part 2)
+The the second part of our **Kubernetes on Google Cloud Platform** series we will be taking a look at how to attach a persistent volume to the instance that runs WebSpoon.

-The the second part of our **Deploying Webspoon with Kubernetes on Google Cloud Platform** series we will be taking a look at how to attach a persistent volume to the instance that runs WebSpoon.
+# Creating the Kubernetes Cluster

 I expect that you followed the first article of this series, so I will not create a new project: